Tony9733/Lab4/README.md

 # Lab4
-Program creates a risk map and uses probability and impact to create a score and a displays it in a heatmap
+Program creates a risk map and uses probability percentages and impact scores to create an overall score and displays the information in a heatmap